Version Control with Git

 Given a directory structure that looks similar to the earlier Nested Files exercise, but with a slightly different directory structure:

-How would you ignore all of the contents in the results folder, but not results/data?
+How would you ignore all of the contents in the pictures folder, but not pictures/pie?

 Hint: think a bit about how you created an exception with the ! operator before.